amgarton47/CS62data-structures/TextGenerator/project/README.md

 Write this class and test it thoroughly by adding a `main` method to make sure all methods work correctly.
 We suggest implementing the `toString` method and print out a representation of the frequency list first to make sure that the table is correct before attempting to write or test the probabilistic `get` method.

+### `StringPair`

+We suggest that you write the `StringPair` class next.
+`StringPair` should represent a pair of two strings.
+Fill in the constructor, and write `getFirst` and `getSecond` methods, and a `toString` method that returns something like "<string_one,string_two>".
+Because we will be using these with `HashMap` you will also have to implement `equals` and `hashCode` methods that do their comparisons and computations based on *both* of the string values.

 ### `TextGenerator`